tc39/notes/es7/2015-11/nov-17.md

 YK: Want try-finally to always run finally inside a generator if the generator is used in the common case of using it in a for-of loop.
 Yes, there are other cases where generators are used in other ways, but this invariant should hold at least for the for-of loop.

-DH: Generators won’t be used for async code (in favor of async functions) and generators will be used primarily for for-of loop.
+DH: Generators won't be used for async code (in favor of async functions) and generators will be used primarily for for-of loop.

 DE: Make users explicitly clean up after for-of loops.

 DH: for-of is the only construct in the language that implicitly creates one of these iterators out of the iterable.
-That’s why it’s different.
+That's why it's different.
 There is no way to get a hold of one of these to explicitly dispose it.

 DH: We had and resolved those debates before.
-We shouldn’t be revisiting this and focus on things we didn’t already discuss when debating ES2015.
+We shouldn't be revisiting this and focus on things we didn't already discuss when debating ES2015.

 DD: we can seperate iterator and retainment.